manglatripathi07-tech/Mangla-01/README.md

 # Mangla-01
-This is my first gig repository
+This is my first git repository